Skip to main content

 Think of your cells as houses and insulin as the key that unlocks the door to let glucose inside.
 In a state of insulin sensitivity, the locks work perfectly.
 With insulin resistance, the locks become rusty, requiring more and more keys (insulin) to get the door open.

-Eventually, the pancreas, which produces insulin, can become overworked, and can rise.
+Eventually, the pancreas, which produces insulin, can become overworked, and blood sugar levels can rise.
 Peptide therapies introduce specialized messengers that can help restore this communication.
 Some peptides work by directly influencing the insulin signaling pathway, essentially “oiling the locks” to make them more responsive again.
 Others can mimic the action of natural hormones that regulate appetite and glucose, providing a comprehensive support system for your metabolism.

 Peptides act as precise biological messengers that can help restore the cellular conversation essential for healthy glucose metabolism.